orsonteodoro/gcf2/README.md

 Entries for inclusion for the package.env are only those installed or may in
  the future be installed on my system.

-[1] If you have a package that does lazy binding (LDFLAGS=-Wl,lazy) then -no-plt is not compatible with that package especially the x11-drivers.
-You need to copy and paste one of the per-package bashrc files in env/x11-drivers/<package-name> into all the xorg-driver packages installed in your system or just delete the -no-plt package and rebuild all the drivers.
+[1] If you have a package that does lazy binding (LDFLAGS=-Wl,lazy) then -fno-plt is not compatible with that package especially the x11-drivers.
+You need to copy and paste one of the per-package bashrc files in env/x11-drivers/<package-name> into all the xorg-driver packages installed in your system or just delete the -fno-plt package and rebuild all the drivers.
 The env/x11-drivers should be the same as /etc/portage/env/x11-drivers.

 [2] Sometimes I may choose mostly built @world with clang or with gcc.